 Being involved in a road traffic accident can leave you with anything from minor bruising to serious head or spinal injuries.
-If unfortunately you get involved in a horrific road accident in Dubai, which was not in any way your fault, then you may be entitled for a compensation claim against personal injury.
-In a situation where the accident occurred while travelling in a taxi, bus or train then you may be entitled to claim from an insurance company.
+If unfortunately you get involved in a horrific road accident in Dubai, which was not in any way your fault, then you may be entitled to a compensation claim against personal injury.
+In a situation where the accident occurred while traveling in a taxi, bus or train then you may be entitled to claim from an insurance company.
 But with respect to personal injury claims, there is always the problem of the claiming compensation amount.
 In this article, we will provide a brief overview of how court procedures in Dubai influence the compensation claimed and factors which may come into play while the proceedings.

-By virtue of Art 282, 283 and 284 of the Federal Law No. 5 regarding Civil Transactions of 1985, road accidents causing personal injury in Dubai will fall under tortuous liability and the damages are calculated based entirely on the direct or indirect connection between the party that commit the act and injury party.
+By virtue of Art 282, 283 and 284 of the Federal Law No. 5 regarding Civil Transactions of 1985, road accidents causing personal injury in Dubai will fall under tortuous liability and the damages are calculated based entirely on the direct or indirect connection between the party that commits the act and injury party.
 The injured victim becomes entitled to all the damages and loss incurred as a result of the accident which may include any damages to clothing, property, psychological, and moral harm.

 In Dubai, the amount of compensation varies from case to case and it depends on factors such as:

 – The age of the injured party at the time of the accident;

 – The victim’s income and the amount the victim spent on supporting his family;

 – The amount he/she spent on the medical reports and treatment;